ed-syspertec/Virtel/docs/manuals/virtel/Virtel460IG/Installation_Guide.rst

 Step 1
 """"""

 Login to the Syspertec file server `http://ftp.syspertec.com <http://ftp.syspertec.com/>`__ using the userid and password supplied to you by Syspertec.
-Navigate to the “Public” – “VIRTEL 4.60” – “Products” folder and download the virtelvrrmvs.zip file.
+Navigate to the “Public” – “VIRTEL 4.60” – “Products” folder and download the virtel460mvs.zip file.
 Unzip this file into a folder on your workstation.

 .. raw:: latex